anynines/a8s-deployment/operational-models/logging/README.md

 our work on that.
 There are for example [Fluentd](https://www.fluentd.org/) and [Fluent Bit](https://fluentbit.io/) available.

+# Fluentd

+## Manual steps

 In the following we will use some Fluentd tooling to process the logs on minikube.

 ### Creation